Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 “So if the meat industry wants to help itself, they should say: ‘I’ll put some of those things on the shelf with my name on it, not Meatable’s name, and have those consumers go: ‘Great!’” says Tripician.

 “We saw it with plant-based,” he adds.
 “People tried it, didn’t really buy it again, it fell off dramatically.
-That’s fixed simply with a taste.
+That’s simply fixed with taste.
 Change the taste, change the texture.
-We tested that at about a 25-30% blend.
+We tested a 25-30% [cultivated pork] blend.
 For an average person, you could not tell the difference between that and a 100% pork product.”

 ‘I won’t tell billion-dollar meat companies what to do’